By now, the damaging effects of the present pandemic are felt in nearly every corner of the globe.

 - Severance package (money you might receive for leaving your job unwillfully)

-- Termination pay (money that is paid to you in place of required notice of termination)
+- Termination pay (money that is paid to you in place of the required notice of termination)

 - Compensation for unused paid vacation or sick days